NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 There are two options how to manage volumes: (1) on the Dashboard or (2) via command line.

-In this tutorial, we will only cover managing volumes via the Dashboard.
-Refer to the [NeCTAR support website][Volumes] to see how we can manage volumes with commands.
+In this module, we will only cover managing volumes via the Dashboard.
+[Module 10][ModDoc10] will show how we can manage volumes with commands.

-{% col 255,0.0 %}
-QUESTION: Will this be discussed in Module 10 also, maybe?
-So we could use the command line instead?
-{% endcol %}

 ### Step 1: Creating the volume.